Adrian-Akro/MediaWikiAPI/README.md

 ```

 ## Creating a new query
 To create a new query you can extend the abstract class QueryHandler.
-Note that you may need to override some virtual methods since the default implementations may not work for use case.
+Note that you may need to override some virtual methods since the default implementations may not work for your use case.